-If you want to ask where is the Central Bus Station, you can ask “Ei-fo ha-mer-ka-zit?” which literally means “Where the Central?”
-You don’t need to mention buses or stations.
-Where you say “mer-ka-zit” (“central”), the Israelis will know what you’re looking for and give you directions to the central bus station of the city.
+If you want to ask where is the Central Bus Station, you can ask “Ei-fo ha-mer-ka-zit?” which means “Where is the Central?”
+When you say “mer-ka-zit” (“central”), the Israelis will understand and give you directions to the city’s central bus station.

-If you’re looking for a specific station that’s not the central station, you should know what bus line you are looking for.
+If you’re looking for a specific station, you should know what bus line you are looking for.
 When you know your bus line, ask: “Ei-fo ha-ta-cha-na shel kav *your bus number*?” which means “Where the station of line *your bus number*?”
 “Ta-cha-na” means “station”, “shel” means “of” and “kav” means “line”.
 But how do you say your bus number in Hebrew?
 Look into this Wikipedia page and learn the basics.

 Where is the train station?

-This will come in handy if you’re planning to travel with Israel Railways to Tel Aviv, Haifa, Be’er Sheva, Jerusalem and so on.
+Planning to travel with Israel Railways to Tel Aviv, Haifa, Be’er Sheva, or Jerusalem?
 You can see the full list of stations in Israel Railway’s official site.
-The price of a train ticket is similiar to a bus ticket, so if you want to get somewhere faster, the train is the way.
+The price of a train ticket is usually a bit higher than a bus ticket.
+But if you want to get somewhere faster, the train is the way.
 If you don’t know where is the train station, ask “Ei-fo ta-cha-nat ha-ra-ke-vet?”
 As I’ve already mentioned above, “ta-cha-na” is “station”.
 “Ra-ke-vet” means “train”.
 We add a “t” to the “ta-cha-na” to show that the station belongs to the train.
-You can also ask: “”Ei-fo ha-ta-cha-na shel ha-ra-ke-vet?” but that’s longer than the first option.

-If you’re in Jeruslaem, the more popular train is the light-train (“Ra-ke-vet ka-la”), which goes through the city itself.
+If you’re in Jerusalem, most people use the light train (“Ra-ke-vet ka-la”), which goes through the city itself.

 In Hebrew, “When?” is “Ma-tai?”
-This will be handy for you when waiting in line for something, waiting for your food to arrive in a restaurant or when waiting for a bus or train to arrive.
-In Israel, not everything comes on time and many times you’ll discover that Israelis have their own time.
+This word is useful when you’re waiting in line for something.
+For example, when you’re waiting for your food to arrive in a restaurant or when waiting for a bus or train.
+Keep in mind that in Israel, not everything comes on time.
+Many times you’ll discover that Israelis have their own time.
 So, here are some useful WHEN questions for you:

 When will it arrive?

-“It” can be the food (“O-chel”) you ordered, the package (“Cha-vee-la”) you sent or the bus (“Auto-bus”) you’re waiting for.
-If the person you’re talking with mentioned the “it”, you can ask in response: “Ma-tai ze ya-gi-ah?” which means “When it will arrive?”
-But if the other person didn’t mention the “it”, it’s better that you’ll be more specific.
 If you want to ask when your food will arrive, ask “Ma-tai ha-au-chel ya-gi-ah?”
 If you want to ask when the package will arrive, ask “Ma-tai ha-cha-vee-la ta-gi-ah?”
 Why do we say “ya-gi-ah” when we ask about the food and “ta-gi-ah” when we ask about the package?
-That’s because in Hebrew grammer, the food is masculine and the package is feminine.
-Maybe I’ll write about gender grammer later on.
+That’s because in Hebrew grammar, the food is masculine and the package is feminine.
+Maybe I’ll write about gender grammar later on.

 And if you want to ask when will your bus arrive, ask: “Ma-tai ya-gi-ah kav *your bus number*?”
-You can also ask “Ma-tai ma-gi-ah kav *your bus number*?” which means “When arrives line number __?”
-If you’re not sure if your bus has already passed and you’ve missed it, you can ask: “Kav *your bus number* ah-var?” which means “Line ___ passed?”
+You can also ask “Ma-tai ma-gi-ah kav *your bus number*?” which means “When does line number ____ arrive?”
+If you’re not sure if your bus has already passed and you’ve missed it, you can ask: “Kav *your bus number* ah-var?” which means “Line ____ passed?”

 When does it start?

-“It” can be the show or the event your waiting to start.
-In Hebrew, ask: “Ma-tai ze mat-chil?” which means “When it starts?”
-“Ze” means “it” and “mat-chil” means “starts”.
+“It” can be the show or the event you’re waiting for.
+In Hebrew, ask: “Ma-tai ze mat-chil?” which means “When does it start?”
+“Zeh” means “it” and “mat-chil” means “starts”.
 You can also ask “Ma-tai ze ya-tchil?” which means “When it will start?”

-You can also use “ka-ma” when asking about time, “how much time will it take?” (“Ka-ma zman ze yee-kach?” or “how much time does it take?” (“Ka-ma zman ze?” or “Ka-ma zman ze lo-ke-ach?”)
+You can also use “ka-ma” when asking about time.
+For example, “how much time will it take?” (“Ka-ma zman ze yee-kach?”) or “how much time does it take?” (“Ka-ma zman ze?” or “Ka-ma zman ze lo-ke-ach?”)
 “Zman” is “time”.
-If you want to talk in short, you can just ask “Ka-ma zman?” if you want to know how much longer you need to wait, how much time will it take for something to arrive or happen or if you’re just frustrated that whatever is happening is taking too long.
+If you want to talk in short, you can just ask “Ka-ma zman?”
+You should ask “ka-ma zman” when things are taking too long.
+It will show the other side that’s you’re impatient.